alarm-redist/fifty-states/analyses/TN_leg_2020/doc_TN_leg_2020.md

 ## Redistricting requirements
 In Tennessee, we consult [NCSL Redistricting Law 2020](https://documents.ncsl.org/wwwncsl/Redistricting-Census/Redistricting-Law-2020_NCSL%20FINAL.pdf) and impose the following constraints.
 In our simulations, legislative districts must:

-1. be contiguous
+1. be contiguous [NCSL 186]
-1. have equal populations
+2. have equal populations
-1. be geographically compact
-1. preserve county and municipality boundaries as much as possible
+3. preserve county and municipality boundaries as much as possible [NCSL 186]

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.